Crafting Effective Affirmations

 "I am healthy, happy, loved and grateful."

-Effective affirmations are one of most powerful self-help tools using them will open up a world of opportunities for you and help you take control of your life.
+Effective affirmations are one of the most powerful self-help tools using them will open up a world of opportunities for you and help you take control of your life.

 Your Thoughts Create Your Life